 This isn’t the only way Wang has slammed Wisconsin conservatives.
 Wang wrote a 2021 paper in which he discusses the SCOTUS decision against extending voting in Wisconsin until 6 days after the election, references our December 2018 “lame duck” legislative session, calling our 2011 redistricting the “most egregious gerrymanders of all time” (PGP uses this hyperbolic language a LOT) and lamenting that the legislature did not delay the 2020 primary because of COVID-19.
 That’s a lot of Wisconsin angst for a paper not about Wisconsin.

-While the impact of a constant barrage of news stories proclaiming Republican maps – legal, fair maps – as unfair and partisan based on ratings given by a partisan group pretending to be unbiased data scientists can’t possibly be overstated, in other states, Wang’s partisan impact was far greater.
+While the impact of a constant barrage of news stories proclaiming Republican maps – legal maps – as unfair and partisan based on ratings given by a demonstrably partisan group feigning identities as unbiased data scientists can’t possibly be overstated, in other states, Wang’s partisan impact was far greater.

 In New Jersey, former Supreme Court Justice John Wallace, appointed by the current court to be an independent tie-breaker was advised by Wang, using PGP “data,” as he selected which map the state would use.
 Wallace chose the Democrat’s map.